-To view the Portfolio View for a pipeline, click the Pipeline Portfolio button at the top of the pipeline editor.
+To view the Portfolio View for a pipeline, select Pipeline portfolio at the top of the pipeline editor.
 The following screenshots provide an example of hierarchical pipelines with a master pipeline named OnlineBanking and its Pipeline Portfolio view at runtime.

 The pipeline portfolio view shows that the eTransver pipeline is waiting on other events in other pipelines.
-Click on its Waiting on icon to discover it is waiting on the `BillPay ` and `ICT ` sub-pipelines.
+Select its Waiting on icon to discover it is waiting on the `BillPay ` and `ICT ` sub-pipelines.

 Alternatively, view the pipeline run via the Pipeline Portfolio List view.
 This view is useful with large pipelines enabling them to be viewed at scale, displaying the hierarchy in a linear fashion.
 From here you can filter the hierarchy to hone in to parts of the pipeline of interest.
-You can see at a glance pipielines waiting on an action and pipelines pending manual input.
+You can view pipelines waiting on an action and pipelines pending manual input.

 The Release Portfolio View provides a top-level view of the entire hierarchy of releases.
 As you are authoring, this view provides a clear understanding of the connections and dependencies between releases down to specific stages in each release pipeline.

-To view the Portfolio View for a release, click the Release Portfolio button at the top of the screen.
+To view the Portfolio View for a release, select Release portfolio at the top of the screen.

 At runtime, as releases are in progress, this top-down view gives detailed insight into the status of the release hierarchy with live status on each pipeline down to the stage level.
 This shows whether the stage is actively running, completed successfully, or has failed.
 This visibility down to stage-level status provides detailed information for each release from the Portfolio View, so you do not need to open each release to check for progress through the stages.

 You can drill down into dependency details to identify delays.
-Stages waiting for dependencies are highlighted with the Waiting on icon; click on it to see a list of dependencies that the release is waiting for.
+Stages waiting for dependencies are highlighted with the Waiting on icon; select it to access a list of dependencies that the release is waiting for.
 This visibility lets you identify inefficiencies or process bottlenecks and take appropriate action:

 Alternatively, view the release run via the Release Portfolio List view.
 This view is useful with large releases enabling them to be viewed at scale, displaying the hierarchy in a linear fashion.
 From here you can filter the hierarchy to hone in to parts of the release of interest.
-You can see at a glance release pipielines waiting on an action and those pending manual input.
+You can view release pipelines waiting on an action and those pending manual input.

 You can set dependencies on any stage or task in a pipeline or release to wait for subreleases to complete.
 Invoking a parent pipeline or release will continue only when the wait dependency is satisfied (such as when a stage, a task, or the subpipeline itself completes).
 These wait dependencies can be set to wait for entire subpipelines or releases to complete or to wait for specific stages or gates.
 At runtime, all dependencies are automatically enforced to reduce the need for manual intervention or checks.